usegalaxy-au/tools-au/tools/alphafold/README.md

 ### Closing

-If you are experiencing technical issues, feel free to write to _____.
+If you are experiencing technical issues, feel free to write to help@genome.edu.au.
 We may be able to provide comment on setting up Alphafold on your compute environment.